suraj03053/CODSOFT/README.md

 # CODSOFT
-THIS IS MY PORTFOLIO REPO
+THIS IS MY PORTFOLIO Website i have made this using the technology like HTML,CSS and JAVASCRIPT